-112. Information flow is represented in the underlying scenario according to four distinct processing phases.
+114. Information flow is represented in the underlying scenario according to four distinct processing phases.
 The stages are in progressive sequence.
 For each phase, the tasks to be performed are distinguished.

-2. Data Processing Phases
+2.Data Processing Phases

-113. The following steps are described in detail in the above paragraph and related to the processing of data from the monitoring:
+99 The following steps are described in detail in the above paragraph and related to the processing of data from the monitoring:

-PHASE I. Preparation of the information standards and their guidelines
+PHASE I. Preparation of the Information Standards and their guidelines

-114. The information system shall be made available to the monitoring actors, information standards and the technical guidelines for their compilation.
-The information standards contain the list of information to be provided (i.e. name of monitoring station and geographic coordinates, monitored parameter, monitoring methodology adopted).
-For each single information to be provided, the information standard should indicate:
+The information standards and the technical guidelines for their compilation shall be made available to the data providers.
+The Information Standard is made by a Data Standards (DSs) which contain the list of information to be provided (i.e. name of monitoring station and geographic coordinates, monitored parameter, monitoring methodology adopted) and a Data Dictionary (DD) which includes all the list of admissible values to be used in the DS.
+For each single information to be provided, the Information Standard should indicate: